Getting married, thinking you may obtain a prenuptial

 Let's begin by setting forth the definition of a prenuptial agreement.

-contract entered into prior to marriage, by individuals intending to marry.
+A prenuptial agreement, ante nuptial agreement, or premarital agreement, commonly abbreviated to prenup or prenupt, is a contract entered into prior to marriage, by individuals intending to marry.
 The content of a prenuptial agreement can vary widely, but commonly includes provisions for division of property and spousal support in the event of divorce or separation.

 Many couples find prenuptial agreements uncomfortable and upsetting, no one wants to consider the possibility that their upcoming marriage may not work .